fictitiousexistence/bitwarden-at/README.md

 # bitwarden-at
 Small kickoff|bemenu|dmenu|rofi bitwarden autotype script

+Inspired from [keepmenu](https://github.com/firecat53/keepmenu).
+Needed something faster than the official bw cli.

 Uses [rbw](https://github.com/doy/rbw)-unofficial bitwarden cli, with [PR93](https://github.com/doy/rbw/pull/93) to allow for multiple profiles, and [kickoff](https://github.com/j0ru/kickoff) - a dmenu/bemenu/rofi like launcher written in rust.
-Inspired from [keepmenu](https://github.com/firecat53/keepmenu)
+(Although bemenu/dmenu/rofi could be used.)

 After installing rbw and applying the patch in PR93.
 The RBW_Profile=<profileName> env variable can be set.